 - Towels.
 A towel is essential for drying off after your swim.
-You may want consider taking more than one.
-Always good to be prepared
+You may want to consider taking more than one.
+It’s always good to be prepared!

 - Robe.
 If you are nervous about walking around the poolside in your swimwear, it is a good idea to bring a towelling robe to cover up and keep warm.

 - Swimming cap.
 Swimming caps can be useful for those with longer hair.
 They not only keep the hair out of the face, but also reduce ‘drag’ to make swimming that bit easier.

 - Goggles.
 Although not essential, wearing swimming goggles is recommended if you are new to swimming.
 When you pack for swimming, adding goggles will make swimming a bit easier and protect your eyes from chlorinated water.

 Other things to pack for swimming

 - Toiletries.
 The chlorine and other chemicals used in the swimming pool can leave skin and hair a bit dry, so make sure you remember your shampoo, conditioner, shower gel, moisturiser and any other toiletries you may need.